web-auth/doc/symfony-ux/installation.md

 ## What's Included

-The package provides a Stimulus controller that handles:
+The package provides Stimulus controllers that handle:

 * **Registration flows** - Calls `navigator.credentials.create()` for you
 * **Authentication flows** - Calls `navigator.credentials.get()` for you